ente76/guillotine/README.md

 ### Settings

-- `icon`: (string) the name of a system icon to show in the top bar.
 - `loglevel`: (string) the log level of the extenions. any of the following values is valid:
   - `debug`
   - `info`